 To be able to sue under section 205-e, an injured New York firefighter must establish that the defendant failed to comply with a statute or ordinance and establish that the defendant’s negligence directly or indirectly caused the harm.
 Section 205-e allows firefighters in New York to sue where a fire fighter is injured by another’s failure to comply with the requirements of any of the statutes, ordinances, rules, orders and requirements of the federal, state, county, village, town or city governments or of any and all their departments, divisions and bureaus.

-Our New York and Westchester personal injury and wrongful death lawyers are committed to protecting the firefighters of New York City, including the Bronx, Manhattan, Brooklyn and Queens, as well as the Westchester communities of White Plains, Mount Vernon, New Rochelle, Elmsford, Yonkers, Greenburg, Rye, Scarsdale, Port Chester, Ossining, Mamaroneck, Bronxville, Pelham, Mt.
+Our New York personal injury and wrongful death lawyers are committed to protecting the firefighters of New York City, including the Bronx, Manhattan, Brooklyn and Queens, as well as the Mount Vernon, New Rochelle, Elmsford, Yonkers, Greenburg, Rye, Scarsdale, Port Chester, Ossining, Mamaroneck, Bronxville, Pelham, Mt.
 Kisco, Mt.
 Pleasant, Valhalla and Pelham Manor.

-We have offices in White Plains and Manhattan.
+We have offices in New York and Manhattan.
 Consultations are always free.